mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 $$
 where $\Delta\varepsilon_R$ is the binding energy difference between the repressor binding to a specific binding site and a non-specific one.
-Although interesting and insightful, the quantities we have derived so far do not have an immediate **quantitative** prediction we can connect with experimental measurements.
-For example, for the regulated case, the steady state mRNA count takes the form
+Although exciting and insightful, the quantities we have derived so far do not have an immediate **quantitative** prediction we can connect with experimental measurements.
+For example, for the regulated case, the steady-state mRNA count takes the form
 $$
 m_{ss}(R > 0) =